gohugoio/hugo/docs/content/tutorials/hosting-on-gitlab.md

 ## Suggested next steps

 GitLab supports using custom CNAME's and TLS certificates, but this is out of the scope of this tutorial.
-For more details on GitHub Pages, see [https://about.gitlab.com/2016/04/07/gitlab-pages-setup/](https://about.gitlab.com/2016/04/07/gitlab-pages-setup/)
+For more details on GitLab Pages, see [https://about.gitlab.com/2016/04/07/gitlab-pages-setup/](https://about.gitlab.com/2016/04/07/gitlab-pages-setup/)